Standard decomposition of expansive ergodically supported dynamics: Quasigroups and weak quasigroups

-If $n$ is odd, we can define $\lambda:=(n+1)/2$ and, since $gcd(\lambda,n)=1$ we have a quasigroup operation $*$ defined for all $x,y\in G$ by where $\lambda z$ stands for $z$ summed $\lambda$ times with itself ($mod\ n$).
+If $n$ is odd, we can define $\lambda:=(n+1)/2\in\N$ and, since $gcd(\lambda,n)=1$ we have a quasigroup operation $*$ defined for all $x,y\in G$ by where $\lambda z$ stands for $z$ summed $\lambda$ times with itself ($mod\ n$).
 Therefore, for any $x,y\in G$ we have that

-Now, let us show that if $n$ is even, then it does not exit a quasigroup operation for which $s$ is automorphism.
+Now, let us show that if $n$ is even, then it does not exist a quasigroup operation for which $s$ is automorphism.
 For this, consider that $*$ is some binary operation on $G$ for which $s$ is an automorphism.
 We can represent the action of $*$ on $G$ by a table where the entry in the row indexed by $x$ and column indexed by $y$ represents the product $x*y$.
-Note that since $s$ is an automorphism for $*$, then the table shapes as follows:
+Note that since $s$ is an automorphism for $*$, then the table looks as follows:

 where $a_0,a_1,\ldots,a_{n-1}\in\{0,\ldots,n-1\}$.
 Hence, for all $x,y\in G$, we can write $x*y=a_{y\tilde+(n-x)}\tilde+ x$.
-We recall that $*$ was a quasigroup operation if and only if the above table was a Latin square, that is, if and only if there was not repetition of elements in any row and any column of the table.
+We recall that $*$ is a quasigroup operation if and only if the above table is a Latin square, that is, if and only if there is not repetition of elements in any row and any column of the table.
 Therefore, the sum $mod\ n$ of all elements of any row or of all elements of any column should result in the same value.
 But, if $n$ is even, supposing by contradiction that there is no repetitions in any row of the table (that is, $a_i\neq a_j$, for $i\neq j$), we get that the sum $mod\ n$ over any row is

 while the sum (mod $n$) over any column is